7 Steps to Eating Less Meat Now

 If you don't eat well now, simply removing the meat from your current diet will make you less healthy.
 You can't live on hamburger buns and fries, and you shouldn't live on spaghetti with tomato sauce.

-You need to find recipes and plan meals that can stand alone, that are designed to be meatless.
-Bookstores are full of vegetarian and vegan cookbooks.
-Check out vegetarian websites.
-If you're not ready to go all the way, get a pescetarian or flexitarian cookbook.
+You need to find plant-based recipes and plan meals that can stand alone and designed to be meatless.
+Bookstores are full of vegetarian and vegan cookbooks (like the No Meat Athlete Cookbook).
+If you’re not ready to go all the way, get a pescetarian or flexitarian cookbook.

 6. Get out of your box.

-A lot of people think of going vegetarian as giving up certain foods that they love.
-What they don't always think about is how many new foods they'll add.
+A lot of people think of going vegetarian or vegan as giving up certain foods that they love.
+What they don’t always think about is how many new foods they’ll add.

 Or hit your local farmers market, and learn to love buying fresh, local produce every week.
 This alone can add inspiration to previously lifeless cooking.